Academic Catalog

 BA Language Requirement

 All FHSU students pursuing a BA degree are required to take two consecutive non-English language classes.
+These classes total 10 hours at FHSU.
+Courses accepted in transfer must be a minimum of 8 credit hours and determined to be equivalent to the FHSU sequence or additional credit hours must be taken.
 Students taking beginning Spanish or French classes may be able to apply the first class to the Arts and Humanities area of the general education requirement.

 Bachelor of Arts Language Requirement10